spolu/settle/site/content/posts/settle-introduction.md

 actually at the core of how these currencies operate, as the only viable way so far to properly incentivize a proof-of-work system.

-From that realization, I decided to focus on the task of exploring whether it would be possible to instead create a decentralized trust graph between user-issued assets and leverage it to safely exchange value without a central authority or shared blockchain to maintain.
+*Explore decentralized currencies*

-After 6 months of work on that idea.
-I believe it's possible.
+Settle was motivated by the exploration of whether it would be possible to create a decentralized trust graph between user-issued IOUs ("I owe you") and leverage it to safely exchange value without a central authority or shared blockchain to maintain, getting in exchange free transactions and free onboarding, specifically important for machine to machine transactions.

-In particular, the "research-y" contribution of this work, is that it demonstrates that it is possible to operate a safe credit network (a currency system without double-spend) without requiring global consensus (a shared global state machine, or blockchain) if you accept the following constraints:
+Rephrased in researchy terms, Settle demonstrates that it is possible to operate a safe credit network (a currency system without double-spend) without requiring global consensus (a shared global state machine, or blockchain) if you accept the following constraints:

 - nodes have to be online
 - trust between nodes has to be expressed explicitly
 - when trusting a malicious node, users can loose up to the amount of trust they placed in it.

-It's still a work in progress, but a lot more information can be found in the documentation[1][2].
+It's still a work in progress, but more information can be found on these claims in the documentation[1][2].

 *The Settle network is operated by mints.*

-Since you don't have a shared blockchain, the nodes of your network have to be online.
+Since there is no shared blockchain, the nodes of the network have to be online.
 So, very much like email, users register on "mints", a server of their choice (possibly their own), that manage the assets they issue as well as the trust they express between assets in the network.